ggxchain/documentation/docs/glossary.md

 ## NTP

 Networking protocol designed to synchronize the clocks of computers over a network.
-NTP allows you to synchronize the clocks of all the systems within the network.
+NTP(Network Time Protocol) allows you to synchronize the clocks of all the systems within the network.
 Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service

 ## On-chain governance